-If you were injured in an accident because of unsafe conditions on someone else’s property, it’s important you understand your rights.
-At Mezrano Law Firm, our premises liability attorneys are experienced in these types of cases and are ready to talk to you about your injuries, how they happened and who is responsible.
+At Mezrano Law Firm, our premises liability lawyers are experienced in getting you or your loved one the compensation they deserve after an injury.
+We are ready to discuss your injuries, how they happened, and who is responsible.
 We’ll fight to seek the compensation you need to heal from your injuries and move on from your accident.
 Get in touch with us today.

-The most common type of premises liability accident, and probably the one with which everyone is most familiar, is slip and fall.
-A person typically experiences a slip and fall (or trip and fall) when premises are unsafe due to slippery surfaces from rain, ice or spilled beverages.
-Someone could also trip over uneven surfaces, loose tiling or flooring or torn carpets.
+The most common type of premises liability accident, and probably the one everyone is most familiar with, is slip and fall.
+A person typically experiences a slip and fall (or trip and fall) when premises are unsafe due to slippery surfaces from rain, ice, or spilled beverages.
+Someone could also trip over uneven surfaces, loose tiling or flooring, or torn carpets.

 Premises liability accidents may also happen because of hazards like:

 Premises liability injuries can range from mild injuries, like bumps and bruises, to severe physical trauma or even wrongful death.
-Even a minor slip and fall that may not feel serious in the moment can grow into a major injury within days.
-You should always document an injury or accident as soon as possible, and seek medical attention immediately.
+Even a minor slip and fall that may not feel serious in the moment can grow into a significant injury within days.
+You should always document an injury or accident immediately and seek medical attention immediately.

 Common injuries victims experience from premises liability accidents include: